George Ludlow, 3rd Earl Ludlow: Military service

-Ludlow served in the British Army as a captain during the American Revolutionary War.
-Following the British surrender at Yorktown, he was held as a prisoner of war (POW) in Lancaster, Pennsylvania.
-In May 1782, he was one of 13 POWs forced to draw lots to determine which one should be executed in retaliation for the execution of a patriot captain by loyalists, in what became known as the Asgill Affair.
+Ludlow served in the British Army as a captain during the American War of Independence.
+Following the British surrender at Yorktown, he was held as a prisoner of war in Lancaster, Pennsylvania.
+In May 1782, he was one of 13 British prisoners forced to draw lots to determine which one should be executed in retaliation for the summary execution of a Patriot captain by Loyalists, in what became known as the Asgill Affair.
 He rose to Colonel of the 1st Foot Guards 21 August 1795, and Major General 18 June 1798.
-In 1801 he served under Abercromby and Hely-Hutchinson in the Egyptian Campaign commanding the Guards Brigade, seeing action at Aboukir, and Alexandria (Canope).
+In 1801 he served under Ralph Abercromby and John Hely-Hutchinson in the Egyptian campaign commanding the Guards Brigade, seeing action at the battles of Abukir and Alexandria.
 He was made Lieutenant General on 30 October 1805.
-In August 1807 he commanded the 3rd Division in the Copenhagen Campaign under Lord Cathcart.
+In August 1807 he commanded the 3rd Division in the Battle of Copenhagen under Lord Cathcart.
 Ludlow was promoted General in June 1814.

 He was a Regimental Colonel in turn of the 96th Regiment of Foot, the 38th (1st Staffordshire) Regiment of Foot and the Scots Fusiliers.